ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/server/background-tasks.markdown

 #Async deletes and renames

-When a file is removed or renamed then relevant configuration items are created in a file system: `DeleteOp-[filename]` and `RenameOp-[filename]`.
+When a file is removed or renamed then relevant configuration items are created in a file system: `DeleteOp/[FILENAME]` and `RenameOp/[FILENAME]`.
 They are basically markers to indicate that an operation was initiated for a given file.
 A configuration will be deleted only if a related file operation finishes successfully.

 Note that these actions applied to really large files can take a while.
 Based on the prefixed configuration items the file system is able